Wyntuition/aspnetcore-workshop-kit/MISC-Containers/README.md

 ### Run the container

+You can have your ASP.NET Core environment in a Docker container while you develop on your host machine.
+See these [instructions on the ASP.NET Core devlopment workflow with Docker](https://hub.docker.com/r/wyntuition/aspnetcore-development-env/) for more information.

-- You can run the container, specifying a port binding for listening, the current app folder to mount in the container, and the image name, using this command:
+For now, you can run the container, specifying a port binding for listening, the current app folder to mount in the container, and the image name, using this command:

     `docker run -d -p 8080:5000 -v $(pwd):/app -t <yourTag:YourAspNetImageName>`